fedidat/HexoSite/source/_posts/510-intro-to-graal.md

 ## 5-minute setup

 GraalVM offers two editions: a free-and-open-source community edition hosted on [Github](https://github.com/oracle/graal/releases) and a professional edition offered on Oracle's site.
 The difference is that the enterprise edition is not free for commercial purposes, without major differences between them other than support.
+Also note that the community edition is licensed under GPL v2.
 Both versions are only available on Linux and Mac.

 Download the latest releases from https://github.com/oracle/graal/releases.
 In its `bin` folder you will find, among others, drop-in replacements for many utils: